OWFS with I2C support on Raspberry Pi

 Step 3: Save the file and reboot your Raspberry Pi.

-You should now only see one instance of each device in the /mnt/1wire directory.
+You should only see one device instance in the /mnt/1wire directory.